 This may not work if your existing card has a low limit.
 But it’s still worthwhile to call Citi and ask if they can accommodate your request.
 It’s not a heavy lift and if you have enough of a credit limit, it might just work.
 If you decide to cancel your Citi Premier card at a certain point, be sure to transfer the credit line back to the original card.
 This will ensure that your credit score won’t be negatively affected because your available credit has decreased.

-If you can’t get approved for a Citi Premier card, you can ask them to consider you for a lower-tier Citi card like the Citi Rewards+®.
+If you can’t get approved for a Citi Premier card, you can ask them to consider you for a lower-tier Citi card like the Citi Rewards+®, from our partner Citi.
 The card is easier to get approved for and earns Citi ThankYou points.
-The welcome bonus isn’t very high at 20,000 bonus points after spending $1,500 within the first three months of account opening.
-However, it offers some pretty generous category bonuses for a no-annual-fee card:

-- Round up to the nearest 10 points on every purchase
+- Great for small purchases: All transactions round up to the nearest 10 points

 Is It Worth It?